 - Work on special projects and other duties as assigned.

-- MSW or MA, or other relevant degree
+- MA, or other relevant degree

 - Formal study of and/or experience with informal Jewish education and service-learning for youth

 - Comfort and ease working with the elderly

 - Ability to work collaboratively with team members

 - Expertise in writing high-quality instructional content and lesson plans